VladPVS/FastSearchLibraryNETCore/README.md

   Class `FileTextSearcher` contains static methods that allow to execute search of text files by their content using the same multithreading algorithm.

-  4 overloads of FileTextSearcher.SearchFilesByTextAsync() methods that accept:
+  There are 4 overloads of FileTextSearcher.SearchFilesByTextAsync() methods that accept:
   * Enumeration of start searching directories
   * Either delegate that filters files where is necessary to perform search by content or string pattern that can contain a combination of valid literal path